odhran-kainos/blog/post/20 - Warts of the Scala Programming Language.md

 years ago, though the second best time to fix them starts today.

-This post will cover some things that I don't consider warts, to set the stage for exploring a wide range of what I consider the warts of the Scala programming language
+This post will cover some things that I don't consider warts, to set the stage for exploring an incomplete list of things I consider the warts of the Scala programming language